 We recently tried Pamana Restaurant after attending a Saturday mass at Our Lady of Lourdes Church.
 The place is not as big as other famous restaurants within the area but, I think that gives an idea of a homey feeling to ensure a pleasant meal like eating in our own home.

-From the outside, the restaurant looks like a private house of a with a small parking area but there are still parking area at the back of the restaurant.
+From the outside, the restaurant looks like a private house of with a small parking area but there is still a parking area at the back of the restaurant.

 Food we tried:

 Crispy Adobong Pusit Calamares is simply squid cooked in adobo-style then deep-fried in squid ink.
 It is a Pamana innovation, served with spicy vinegar and mayo with aligue (crab fat).
 This recipe is a sure appetizer but can be perfectly eaten with rice.
 This dish is so tasty, cooked just right, outside it is crispy but soft on the inside.

 Tuna Gising-gising– Fresh tuna chunks cooked in green chillis, green beans, native herbs, and coconut milk.
 I liked the creaminess of the sauce with a spicy kick of the green chillis.
 The dish is very flavorful and satisfying.